akkartik/mu/baremetal/README.md

   * No graphics acceleration, no graphics
   * No virtual memory, no memory reclamation

-Just your processor, gigabytes of RAM, a moderately-sized monitor and a keyboard.
+Just your processor, gigabytes of RAM[1], a moderately-sized monitor and a keyboard.

 These programs don't convert to ELF, so there's also currently no code/data